bluesky-social/atproto/architecture.md

 ### The DID Consortium

-The (currently-unnamed) DID Consortium will securely host user IDs at a low cost to users.
+The (currently-unnamed) DID Consortium will securely host user IDs.
 It will be operated by multiple different organizations who share ownership of the service.

 ![Consortium diagram](docs/architecture/consortium-diagram.png)